 Aria Networks’ has been able to create and deliver a robust software solution that:

 - enables the customer to design an emergency repair mechanism that will assist it in surviving a network disaster or series of multiple failures

 - offers a centralised intelligent tool that has global visibility of the entire network, enabling optimum routing decisions to be made across the entire topology

-- delivers complete visibility of available, or used, capacity in order to identify where resource is required or where redundant capacity can be used
+- delivers complete visibility of available, or used, capacity in order to identify where the resource is required or where redundant capacity can be used

 The efficiency of the network has shown a potential 35% increase as the customer has immediately been able to identify, access and use more capacity in areas that were originally under-utilised.
-The customer can also improve rates of network survival, based on single and multiple failures, which will in turn reduce the utilisation of previously congested links by 20%.
+The customer can also improve rates of network survival, based on single and multiple failures, which will, in turn, reduce the utilisation of previously congested links by 20%.
 Another significant area of improvement is the time taken to plan how the introduction of new services will impact the network, down from several hours to just five minutes.

 “We will now be working with the customer, who refers to its network as the world’s most complex multi-layer network, to move them up Aria Network’s Operator Maturity Index™, introducing advanced applications that include solutions customised to suit the service provider’s business,” continued Claudy.
-“The expectation here is that this will then enable the customer to launch new services whilst ensuring there is little or no impact on the network and the existing services running on it, ultimately transitioning them to operate a fully software controlled optimised network.”
+“The expectation here is that this will then enable the customer to launch new services whilst ensuring it is little or no impact on the network and the existing services running on it, ultimately transitioning them to operate a full software controlled optimised network.”